You open your computer and staring at you in big bold letters is the message;

 Every employee is responsible for maintaining security ... everyone from the top to the bottom.

-Every business should put these defences in place.
+Every business should put the following defences in place.

 Budget for Cyber Protection

-Protection is not for free!
-So make it part of the budget.
+Protection is not free so make it part of the budget.
 Cybercrimes are increasing dramatically, and costs associated with these crimes can be crippling to any company that has not implemented adequate cybersecurity.